crash5/ncore.dlm/README.md

 ## QuickStart

-Add the **ncore.dlm** in Download Station/Settings/BT Search.
+Add the **ncore.dlm** in Download Station > Settings > BT Search.

-If you get "error 1407" during search: restart DownloadStation in the Package Center
+If you get "error 1407" during search: restart DownloadStation in the Package Center.

+To login with 2FA, append the 2fa code after the user name seperated with a pipe "|" character (eg: jack|123123), and click on verify on the edit dialog.

 ## Contributing